Zhangjt9317/Biofuel-Group-Project/README.md

 This program runs on python.
 User must have the following packages installed in local environment.

 Packages used in this program include:
-Numpy, Pandas, Matplotlib, Sklearn, Pubchempy, Openbabel, tkinter, xlrd, Neupy.
+Openbabel, Neupy, Numpy, Matplotlib, Pandas, Pubchempy, Sklearn, tkinter, xlrd.
 The address of several packages are as following.

 * [NeuPy](http://neupy.com/docs/tutorials.html#): Neural Networks package in Python
 * [Open Babel](http://openbabel.org/wiki/Main_Page): Search, convert, analyze, or store data from molecular modeling.